bingomanatee/wonderlandlabs-monorepo/packages/forestry/README.caching.md

  for efficiencies' sake.

-# Some Very Technical details
+## Some Very Technical details

-# Trimming Trees: the "plus one" factor
+### the "plus one" factor

-In order to allow for the possibility that the "last branch" (according to the desired trimTo size) is a mutator that plays off the previous value, when trimminc occurs, the previous branch to the last branch is cloned and converted to an assert -- and THAT branch is made into the root; the remaining branch (trimTo branches long (or more)) is placed after that assert branch.
+In order to allow for the possibility that the "last branch" (according to the desired trimTo size) is a mutator that plays off the previous value, when trimminc occurs, the previous branch to the last branch is cloned and converted to an assert -- and THAT branch is made into the root; the remaining branch.
+(trimTo branches long (or more)) is placed after that assert branch.

+## Truncation and serial callbacks

+If truncation occurs in a scenario where there is no benchmarking _and_ there are only mutators in the history, the first value retrieval _may_ trigger an extended chained series of function calls up the mutation chain. this is _may_ not _will certainly_ because if there are local caches in place and they have been set, they will prevent nested function calls.
+But worst case scenario, this will only occur once, at which point a local cache will percolate upwards towards the top. this is a very rare occurance, but not one that should cause noticeable effects unless your mutators are exceptionally complex.

+The point of this is: if you use truncation, you should also use benchmarks every 10 or 20 frames as well.